On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach

-The first inequality can be checked by contradiction, while the second inequality is implied by the standard union bound.
-The third inequality in (\ref{ex 1: proof}) exploits Hoeffding's inequality for the sum of bounded i.i.d. random variables; see \cite{Boucheron2003}.
-The upper bounding function $g(T_{min})$ has an exponential decay rate given by:
+The first inequality in (\ref{ex 1: proof}) exploits Assumption \textbf{A2} and can be checked by contradiction, while the second inequality is implied by the standard union bound.
+In the following we use, respectively, the definition of minimum, the union bound and the fact that $\mathbb{E}_{\mathbb{Q}^*_a}\{c_a\} \leq \overline{z}_a$ for every $a \in \mathcal{A}$.

-Furthermore, $r(\varepsilon)$ can be made arbitrarily large by an appropriate choice of parameter $\varepsilon$.
-We conclude that the finite sample guarantee (\ref{eq: finite sample guarantee}) for the constructed prediction rule holds. \flushright$\square$ \end{example} In the next section we introduce prediction and prescription problems, which are motivated by the related formulations in \cite{VanParys2020}.